James Kirke Paulding: Personal life

+His brother, William Paulding Jr., became a two-term mayor of New York City.
+His sister, Julia, married William Irving, brother of author Washington Irving.

 Oft-quoted phrase

 Paulding's story, "The Politician" contains a maxim that is often attributed to Samuel Gompers: "Reward your friends and punish your enemies."
 The story appears in his collection, Tales of the Good Woman, by a Doubtful Gentleman.
 The same basic idea (a definition of justice as doing good to friends and harm to enemies), appears in Plato's dialogue, the Republic, where it is subsequently rejected as inadequate.